RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/panic_symbols.md

 }
 ```

 If you are in an std environment, implementing step 2 is optional.
-This is beccause the std library already defines a default function called `panic_hook` that prints the panic message and location to the stdout.
+This is because the std library already defines a default function called `panic_hook` that prints the panic message and location to the stdout.
 This means that if you define a `#[panic_handler]` function in an std environment, you will get a duplication compilation error.
 A program can only have one `#[panic_handler]`.
 The only way to define a new custom panic_hook in an std environment is to use the [set_hook][set-hook] function.